prefix-dev/pixi/docs/design_proposals/pixi_global_manifest.md

 ### Multiple manifests

 We could go for one default manifest, but also parse other manifests in the same directory.
-In order to modify those with the `CLI` one would have to add an option `--manifest` to select the correct one.
+The only requirement to be parsed as manifest is a `.toml` extension In order to modify those with the `CLI` one would have to add an option `--manifest` to select the correct one.

 - pixi-global.toml: Default